 Figure 5.
-24 Storage Mode
+27 Storage Mode

 Check whether the storage mode of the HDD is Group.
 If not, set it to Group.
-For detailed information, please refer to Chapter 14.4 Managing HDD Group.
+For detailed information,.

 - 3. Select General in the left side menu - 4.
 Click 1 to enter editing interface. - 5.
-Configuring HDD group. - 1) Choose a group number for the HDD group. - 2) Click Apply and then in the pop-up message box, click Yes to save your settings. - Click OK to back to the upper level menu.
-Repeat the above steps to configure more HDD groups. - 6.
-Choose the Channels which you want to save the record files and captured pictures in the HDD group. - 1) Select Advanced on the left bar. - 2) Choose Group number in the dropdown list of Record on HDD Group - 3) Check the channels you want to save in this group. - 4) Click Apply to save settings.
+Configuring HDD group. - 1) Choose a group number for the HDD group. - 2) Click Apply and then in the pop-up message box, click Yes to save your settings. - 3) Click OK to back to the upper level menu.

+Repeat the above steps to configure more HDD groups.

+- 6. Choose the Channels which you want to save the record files and captured pictures in the HDD group. - 1) Select Advanced on the left bar. - 2) Choose Group number in the dropdown list of Record on HDD Group - 3) Check the channels you want to save in this group. - 4) Click Apply to save settings.

-After having configured the HDD groups, you can configure the recording settings following the procedure provided in Chapter 5.2 to 5.7.
+After having configured the HDD groups, you can configure the Recording and Capture settings following the procedure provided in Chapter 5.2-5.7.